ajyyyb/ajyyyb/README.md

   - 🌱 I’m currently learning: Dart, Flutter, Firebase
   - 📫 How to reach me: ajbeksamuratov0@gmail.com
   - ⚽ I like football and coding at night
+## 🤝 Project Policy

+We are happy to help you with your Flutter or programming project **for free** — our main goal is to gain real experience and grow as developers.
+Once the project is complete, we gladly accept **a small tip** ☕ as a thank-you — but only **if you want**!

+> 💡 Let's build something great together!